 CBD and THC are the power couple of cannabis therapeutics.
 They appear to work best together.
-For example, CBD is believed to boost THC's painkilling and anticancer properties.
-CBD can also lessen the side effects of too much THC including anxiety and rapid heartbeat.
+CBD may also lessen the side effects of too much THC, including anxiety and rapid heartbeat.
 “Relaxing but not intoxicating” is how some patients described CBD-rich cannabis.
-CBD and THC both appear to stimulate neurogenesis, the creation of new brain cells, in adult mammals, which may prove helpful for stroke and Parkinson's patients.
 Products made from industrial hemp that contains little or no THC are currently being marketed widely.
-But recent scientific studies suggest that CBD-only products made from hemp of synthetic CBD may be less effective therapeutically than cannabis-based medicines because they lack critical secondary cannabinoids and other medicinal compounds that interact with CBD and THC to enhance their therapeutic benefits.
+But recent scientific studies suggest that CBD-only products made from hemp or synthetic CBD may be less effective therapeutically than cannabis-based medicines because they lack critical secondary cannabinoids and other medicinal compounds that interact with CBD and THC to enhance their therapeutic benefits.
 Scientists call this the “entourage effect.”
-Numerous cannabis compounds have medicinal attributes, but the therapeutic impact of whole plant cannabis seems to be greater than the sum of its parts.
+Numerous cannabis compounds may have benificial attributes, but the therapeutic impact of whole plant cannabis seems to be greater than the sum of its parts.

 What's The Best Way to Take It?

-The best delivery system is one that provides an optimal dose for a desired duration with few unwanted aside effects.
+The best delivery system is one that provides an optimal dose for a desired duration with few unwanted side effects.
 Flower for smoking or vaping is available in many medical marijuana dispensaries, but many medical patients prefer smoke-free products made from cannabis extract.
 The time of onset and duration of effect vary depending on the method of administration.
 CBD-rich cannabis oil products can be taken sublingually, orally (as edibles or gel caps), or applied topically.
 Concentrated cannabis oil extracts can also be heated and inhaled with a vape pen.
-Inhalation is good for treating acute symptoms that require immediate attention.
-The effects can be felt within a minute or two and typically last for a couple of hours.
+Inhalation is believed to be good for treating acute needs that require immediate attention.
+The effects can usually be felt within a minute or two and typically last for a couple of hours.
 The effects of orally administered CBD-rich cannabis oil can last for four hours or more, but the onset of effects is much slower (30-90 minutes) than inhalation.